spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 3. Click the **Create Private Cloud Gateway** button and select **MAAS**.
 Private Gateway installation instructions are displayed.

-4. Copy the pairing code displayed in the Instructions section of the page and paste it in a text file.
-You will input this code when you run the installer.
+4. Copy the pairing code displayed in the instructions section of the page and paste it in a text file.
+You will input this code when you use the installer.

 5. Copy the following code snippet to your terminal to invoke the installer.